Nicotine Replacement Therapy: Can it help someones addiction?

 - Digestive problems

-- Consult your doctor if you are suffering from a heart condition or other serious health problems.
+- Consult a doctor if suffering from a heart condition or other serious health problems.

-- Let your doctor know if you are planning on becoming pregnant, or if you are pregnant and breastfeeding.
+- Let a doctor know if a person is planning on becoming pregnant, or if a woman is pregnant and breastfeeding.

 - Always make sure to keep nicotine supplements out of children’s reach.